 No matter how good your partner may be at hiding behaviors of alcohol misuse, physical signs and symptoms are often more difficult to hide.
 These signs may include unexplained weight loss or weight gain, broken facial capillaries, flushed skin, premature aging, dry skin, brittle hair and fingernails, unexplained bruises, and jaundice.
 Hand tremors are also a common sign of alcohol abuse, particularly early in the morning upon waking.

-Healthy people may occasionally drink in response to emotions, but have a range of alternative responses as well, such as calling a friend, exercising, and expressing themselves creatively.
+Healthy individuals may occasionally drink in response to emotions, but they also have a range of alternative responses, such as calling a friend, exercising, or expressing themselves creatively.
 People with alcohol use disorder tend to have a narrow range of coping mechanisms, all of which hinge on drinking.

 It’s never healthy to drink to the point where you forget things or lose chunks of time.
-If your partner has shown signs of memory loss and blackouts due to drinking, consider it a sign of alcohol abuse.
+If your partner has shown signs of memory loss and blackouts due to drinking, it may be a sign of alcohol abuse.

 Sooner or later, all alcoholics will experience a decline in performance when it comes to personal or professional responsibilities.
 These may be as minor as missing a day of work due to a hangover, or as serious as causing a deep rift in the family due to a drunken holiday fight.

-One of the more dangerous signs of an alcoholic is when someone drinks despite knowing they have to drive a car, go rock climbing, operate machinery, or sail a boat.
-These individuals tend to make risky choices while drinking that they probably wouldn’t while sober and have an unusual number of accidents or injuries.
+One of the more dangerous signs of an alcoholic is when someone drinks despite knowing they have to perform physical activities such as driving a car or operating machinery.
+These individuals tend to make risky choices while drinking that they probably wouldn’t make while sober and have an unusual number of accidents or injuries.

 A person with alcohol use disorder is often unable to sip on a single drink for an hour before switching to water.
-They may drink excessively and to intoxication, possibly while hiding how many drinks they have and how drunk they are.
-These individuals may have a frightening high tolerance and drink to feel normal and to stop withdrawal symptoms as opposed to drinking to get drunk.
+They may drink excessively and to intoxication, possibly while hiding how many drinks they’ve hadand how drunk they are.
+These individuals may have a frighteningly high tolerance.
+They may also drink to feel normal and stop withdrawal symptoms, as opposed to drinking to get drunk.

 Opting to stay home and drink rather than go out to a “dry” event is almost always preferable to someone with alcohol use disorder.
 They’d rather drink alone than spend time with loved ones in a sober state.

 Some high-functioning addicts are particularly good at deceiving others about their drinking habits.
-But occasionally from time to time, the people closest to them will catch them lying or hiding their drinking behavior.
+Occasionally, the people closest to them may catch them lying or hiding their drinking behavior.
 It’s important to pay attention to these times instead of dismissing them as misunderstandings.

 11. Changes in mood, behavior, and energy.

 Chronic alcohol abuse can cause mood swings, uncharacteristic behavior, and bursts of energy followed by crashes.
-Your partner may seem very different from day to day or hour to hour, depending on if and how much they’re drinking.
+Your partner may seem very different from day to day or hour to hour depending on whether they’re drinking and how much.

-12. They get hostile or defensive when confronted about their drinking.
+12. Getting hostile or defensive when confronted about their drinking

-Addiction changes in brain chemistry and structure that can cause users to behave as if alcohol is essential to survival.
+Addiction causes changes in brain chemistry and structure that can make users behave as if alcohol is essential to survival.
 Many who suffer from addiction will say or do just about anything to preserve their ability to keep drinking.

 Coping with a Partner Addicted to Alcohol